Autumn at the Inn, Part 1

 You'll drop right back off.

-And it's a story written for all of you who have ever dreamt of taking a little trip to the village of nothing much.
+And it's a story written for all of you who have ever dreamt of taking a little trip to the village of Nothing Much.

-It's about a faded business card passed from friend to friend, an address of an inn on a lake far away, geese flying overhead, a black cat, rustling leaves, and the start of an adventure taken when it's needed most.
+geese flying overhead, a black cat, rustling leaves, and the start of an adventure taken when it's needed most.

 So switch off your lamp, set down your device,